Chi-Ki-Leung/Cambridge_Tripos_Tracker/README.md

 For each completed tripos question, insert the corresponding year, paper number and question number to the columns labelled Y (column A), P (column B) and Q (column C) respectively.

-Next, insert the corresponding topic to column D. The value inserted to the topic column must match with one of the topics listed in column A of [dashboard](#dashboard), in order to successfully update the numerical value for achievements (column B of [dashboard](#dashboard)).
+Next, insert the corresponding topic to column D. The value inserted to the topic column must match with one of the topics listed in column A of [Dashboard](#dashboard), in order to successfully update the numerical value for achievements (column B of [Dashboard](#dashboard)).

 The subtopic should then be inserted to column E. The subtopic is designed for categorising tripos questions within the same topic for efficient review.
 For example, for the particle processing topic in CET IIA, the subtopics may include particle characterisation, cyclones and hoppers.